zakisaati/Pseudomonas_pangenome/analyses/pangenome_creation_and_enrichment_analyses.md

  # Pangenome wide association studies

  To search for significant associations of proteins and/or functions to the different isolation sources of the 3,274 _Pseudomonas_ strains of this work, we used [Scoary](https://github.com/AdmiralenOla/Scoary).
 This program requires two input files:
  - A matrix in which each row represents a feature (which in our case are proteins or functions) and each column represents a genome.
 Then, the cells shows the presence ("1" or any text) or abscence ("0") of each feature in each genome.
-We used the `matrix.csv` file created with PPanGGOLiN for protein analyses and simmilar formatted files for CAZy, resistance-genes and COGs analyses.
+We used the `matrix.csv` file created with PPanGGOLiN for protein analyses and simmilar formatted files for CAZy, resistance-genes and COGs analyses (see [Source_data/Scoary_matrices/](./Source_data/Scoary_matrices/).
- - A traits table as [detailed](https://github.com/AdmiralenOla/Scoary) by the developers
+ - A traits table as [detailed](https://github.com/AdmiralenOla/Scoary) by the developers.
+We created a single trait table for each isolation source, because this reduced the RAM usage.
+These tables are avaiable at the [Source_data/Scoary_trait_tables/](./Source_data/Scoary_trait_tables/) folder.

 The command line was as follows: